mari3mmi/ray_tracer/README.md

 # Ray Tracer
-simple ray tracer in python
+Simple ray tracer in python,
 Based on the assumed text file input format